tytydraco/yessleep/out/My_Neighbors_Keep_Telling_Me_I_Wasnt_Supposed_to_Move_Here.md

 I've never met my landlord by the way.
 Everything was done through email.
 I dropped the check in the mailbox on the front door like he asked.
 Never got a response.
 Never got a receipt.
 The check cleared though so I guess that's something.

-I tried making conversation at the post office two days ago.
+I tried making conversation at the post office a few days ago.
 Asked the clerk if there were any places hiring.
 Any restaurants or shops that needed help.
 She stared at me for a long time before answering.

 "You should stay close to home.
 Especially with the festival coming."